Background pattern

 • inflammatory skin redness (erythema multiforme)

-If you experience any type of adverse effect, consult your doctor, pharmacist, or nurse, even if it is a possible adverse effect that does not appear in this prospectus.
-You can also report them directly through the Spanish System for the Pharmacovigilance of Medicines for Human Use: www.notificaRAM.es.
+If you experience any type of adverse effect, consult your doctor, pharmacist, or nurse, even if it is a possible adverse effect that is not listed in this prospectus.
+You can also report it directly through the Spanish Pharmacovigilance System for Human Use Medicines: www.notificaRAM.es.
 By reporting adverse effects, you can contribute to providing more information on the safety of this medicine.

-Do not use this medication after the expiration date that appears on the box and vial after «CAD».
+Do not use this medicine after the expiration date that appears on the box and vial after "CAD".
 The expiration date is the last day of the month indicated.

 Do not store at a temperature above 25°C. Store in the original packaging to protect it from light.